Our Health Heroes

 Celebrating the 70th birthday of our beloved NHS was just one of the reasons that 160 guests attended the prestigious ceremony to celebrate the achievements of those in the health and care workforce.
 The event was hosted by TV Star Sunetra Sarker, along with the Skills for Health team.

 Sponsored by Health Education England, Unison, NHS England, NHS Improvement and many more, the extra special Our Health Heroes Awards dedicated 2018 to recognise those who have served in the NHS for most of their lives with the national #NHS70 Lifetime Achievement Award.
 In addition, the other 7 award categories included: Operational Services Support Worker of the Year, sponsored by Unison; Clinical Support Worker of the Year; Apprentice of the Year; Workforce Planning Team of the Year; Integrated Team of the Year Award; and the Staff Retention and Wellbeing Employer of the Year Award.

 Watch the ceremony highlights video to experience Our Health Heroes 2018.

 Just some of the winning organisations…

 Our Health Heroes celebrates individuals and teams who have gone above and beyond for the health and social care sector, and often nominees are put forward by their employer.
-Here are just a few of the organisations that represent the Our Health Heroes alumni over five years of awards.
+Here are just a few of the organisations that represent the Our Health Heroes alumni.

-Sign up to receive live updates about the Our Health Heroes Awards, learn valuable insights about our previous winners and where they are now.
+Sign up to receive updates and news about Our Health Heroes Awards.

 All the latest Our Health Heroes insights